 2015 Superbowl Host City Committee Opposes Arizona’s Anti-LGBT Bill

-February 25, 2014 by Maureen McCarty, HRC Associate Director of Digital Media
+February 25, 2014 by Maureen McCarty, HRC Deputy Director of Marketing

 The Arizona Super Bowl Host Committee and the Arizona Cardinals stand boldly in opposition of SB 1062, which aims to institutionalize prejudice under the guise of religious freedom.